Chris Benjamin Retiring; Lance Parker Will Take Over as A&B’s CEO

 In a recent interview, Benjamin describes the company’s transition to being entirely focused on Hawai‘i commercial real estate.

-Alexander & Baldwin announced today that Christopher J. Benjamin will step down as CEO on June 30 and be replaced by Lance K. Parker, currently the company’s president and COO.
+Alexander & Baldwin announced on February 1 that Christopher J. Benjamin will step down as CEO on June 30 and be replaced by Lance K. Parker, currently the company’s president and COO.

 Benjamin will serve as a consultant to the company through the end of 2023 to ensure a smooth transition.